richardschoen/howtostuff/installmariadbonibmi.md

 ***The bash server start will lock up the terminal window so you may want to start the MariaDB server job from a submitted job on the IBM i - (SAMPLE TODO)***
 ***Since the mysqld starts as a background thread job you can probably just close the SSH/bash terminal windows and the mysqld server daemon will stay running.
 (Need to Test)***

-# Setting the MariaDB root user password
+# Setting the MariaDB root user password after starting server for the first time
 The server must be running before setting the new root user password and using the mysqladmin command.

 Set root user password as desired with your own password.
 (Replace yournewpassword with the actual desired password.)